 Nearly 250,000 individuals suffer an ACL injury each year.
 While ACL injuries occur in all sports and activities, it is more common in certain sports, like soccer, basketball, football, volleyball, and downhill skiing.
-Seventy and up to 85% of ACL injures sustained occur during non-contact sports, like soccer, basketball, and skiing.
+Seventy and up to 85% of ACL injuries sustained occur during non-contact sports, like soccer, basketball, and skiing.

 When it comes to gender, ACL injuries are more common in females.
 Some studies show that females are 3x to 8x more likely to suffer from an ACL injury than males.
-A variety of factors play into that as outlined here.
+A variety of factors play into that, as outlined here.

-Compounding the regularity of ACL injuries is the fact that ACL injuries have a high re-injury rate.
+Compounding the regularity of ACL injuries is that ACL injuries have a high re-injury rate.
 Reinjury rates range from 5 to 30%!
 With the constant pursuit to reduce the reinjury rate and increase return to sport, much research and effort have been devoted to ACL injuries.
-For instance, as discussed in this article about Platelet-Rish Plasma, sports medicine surgeons are using PRP injections as an adjunct in surgery to jump-start the body’s healing process.
+For instance, as discussed in this article about Platelet-Rish Plasma, sports medicine surgeons use PRP injections as an adjunct in surgery to jump-start the body’s healing process.
 Using PRP within surgery provides growth factors to stimulate regeneration.